 Examples of Lubricant and Glidant

-Most widely used lubricant is Magnesium stearate for tablet.
-Probably, Talc is second most commonly used lubricant but Talc at a 5% concentration used as a glidant .
-Most commonly used lubricants are :
+The most widely used lubricant is Magnesium stearate for tablets.
+Probably, Talc is the second most commonly used lubricant but Talc at a 5% concentration is used as a glidant .
+The most commonly used lubricants are :

 - Magnesium stearate